-Where to Stay in Tokyo for the First Time (Best Areas + Mistakes to Avoid)
+Where to Stay in Tokyo for the First Time (What I Wished I Knew)

 The first time I stayed in Tokyo, I didn’t choose my accommodation at all.
-It was a student exchange, so everything was chosen for me.
-The second time, I did — and that’s when I learned how much it matters.
+It was a student exchange.
+The university organized everything and I just showed up with a suitcase.
+The second time, I had to decide where to stay in Tokyo for our group of four.

-Asakusa – The Best Area for a Calm First Tokyo Experience
+Asakusa – For a Calm First Tokyo Experience

 Who Asakusa Is Best For